 (a) A performance bond and/or certificate of occupancy which guarantees satisfactory completion of construction work related to stormwater management facilities, channel protection, buffer zones and any BMP's shall be required.
-Prior to release of the performance bond and/or certificate of occupancy, the owner shall provide the city with an accurate as-built certification of the property and an executed protective covenant entitled covenants for permanent maintenance of stormwater facilities and BMP's for all stormwater management facilities and BMPs, buffer zones, water quality volume credit areas.
+Prior to release of the performance bond and/or certificate of occupancy, the owner shall provide the city with an accurate as-built of the property and an executed protective covenant for all BMPs, buffer zones and areas that a final operations and maintenance plan, which shall include an executed legal document entitled covenants for permanent maintenance of stormwater facilities and BMP's.
 The owner shall record these items in the office of the county register of deeds.
-The location of the stormwater management facilities, BMPs, buffer zones, water quality volume credit areas and the water quality easements associated with these facilities/areas shall be shown on a plat that is also recorded in the office of the county register of deeds.
+The location of the stormwater management facilities, BMP's, vegetated buffers, water quality volume credit areas and the water quality easements associated with these facilities/areas shall be shown on a plat that is also recorded in the office of the county register of deeds.